treeverse/lakeFS/docs/integrations/hive.md

 # Using lakeFS with Hive
 {: .no_toc }
 The [Apache Hive ™](https://hive.apache.org/) data warehouse software facilitates reading, writing, and managing large datasets residing in distributed storage using SQL.
-You can project structure onto data already in storage.
-Command line tool and JDBC driver are provided to connect users to Hive.
+Structure can be projected onto data already in storage.
+A command line tool and JDBC driver are provided to connect users to Hive.

 ## Table of contents
 {: .no_toc .text-delta }